defcon1dfw/defcon1dfw.github.io/_posts/2025-02-19-common-mold-types.md

 ### ***Stachybotrys***

-The species of mold know as [*Stachybotrys chartarum* (Black Mold)](https://www.cdc.gov/mold-health/data-research/facts-stats/index.html) is one of the most notorious and well-known molds.
+The species of mold known as [*Stachybotrys chartarum* (Black Mold)](https://www.cdc.gov/mold-health/data-research/facts-stats/index.html) is one of the most notorious and well-known molds.
 It has gained this reputation because it produces mycotoxins that can cause respiratory issues, fatigue, and skin irritation.
 This mold typically appears as a greenish-black substance with a grimy, slimy texture.
 Black mold thrives in damp environments with high cellulose content, such as drywall and wood after prolonged moisture exposure.

 ### ***Alternaria***